Joseph Muscat: 2019 political crisis and resignation

-In late November 2019, Muscat's premiership was rocked by the arrest of prominent businessman Yorgen Fenech and the implication of Muscat's chief of staff Keith Schembri.
-On 25 November 2019, after protestors had called for him to resign, Muscat autonomously decided to grant presidential pardon to Melvin Theuma, considered the middleman between the executors of Caruana Galizia's murder, and the masterminds.
+In late November 2019, Muscat's premiership was rocked by the arrest of prominent businessman Yorgen Fenech, also in connection with the Caruana Galizia's bomb attack, and the implication of Muscat's chief of staff Keith Schembri.
+On 25 November 2019, after protestors had called for him to resign, Muscat autonomously decided to grant presidential pardon to Melvin Theuma, considered the middleman between the executors of Caruana Galizia's murder, and the masterminds, on condition that he could link the person suspected of commissioning the murder of Caruana Galizia to those who carried out the killing, as well as those who helped provide the explosive device used.

 On 29 November, after a six-hours cabinet meeting, Muscat denied the same presidential pardon to Yorgen Fenech.
-The same day Muscat informed the President of Malta George Vella that he would soon be resigning his duties as Prime Minister.
+The same day Muscat informed the President of Malta George Vella that he would soon be resigning his duties as prime minister.

-On 1 December he announced that he would step down from his position as Prime Minister, after a PL leadership contest.
+On 1 December in a television address he announced that he would step down from his position as prime minister, after a PL leadership contest.
+In his address, Dr Muscat said that he gave everything in return for the trust the Maltese gave him but added that he need to shoulder everyone's responsibilities, even where he was not involved.
+He reminded that he had promised justice in the case of Daphne Caruana Galizia's murder.
+"I kept my word - we have three people charged with her murder and we also have the alleged mastermind charged" said Dr Muscat.

 Both Malta's main newspapers, The Times of Malta and Malta Today, as well as international media such as The Guardian called on Muscat to make his resignation immediate.
 The European Parliament also called for Muscat to immediately quit over the Caruana Galizia murder.
 National protests were held calling for his immediate resignation, rather than stepping down in January 2020.
 The Organised Crime and Corruption Reporting Project named Muscat "Man of the Year in Organized Crime and Corruption" for 2019 for the increases in criminality and lack of prosecutions during his term.
+In December 2024 questions were raised over the lack of independence of the editorial policy of the Organized Crime and Corruption Reporting Project due to extensive funding and influence from the United States government.

 In December 2019 Muscat had a strictly private meeting with Pope Francis.
 While in Rome, he did not meet with Italian Prime Minister Giuseppe Conte.

 Muscat gave his final speech as Prime Minister on 10 January 2020.
-Following Robert Abela's victory over Chris Fearne in the Labour Party internal competition, Muscat resigned as Prime Minister.
+Following Robert Abela's victory over Chris Fearne in the Labour Party internal competition, Muscat resigned as prime minister.